XiaoGeNintendo/TestSTG4/README.md

 # Termination
 This project is (probably) terminated due to the following reasons:
-- Overestimate of Spritekit's performance
+- Overestimation of Spritekit's performance
 - Loss of interest due to the coding complexity and difficulty
 - Repulsive system design which blocks the future development